-As someone who starting computing as a teenager in 2000 with the “public beta” of Mac OS X, my first shell was GNU Bash.
+As someone who starting computing as a teenager in 2000 with the “public beta” of Mac OS X, my first shell was Bash.
 Seventeen years later, I still use Bash every day.

 When I started grad school at Davis, my lab mate Steve showed me

 zsh, a Bash-like shell which provides some colorful and predictive features on top of the basic

 bash functionality.
 The main thing that I liked was that when you tab-completed a directory name and then pressed tab again, it would present a list of all the possible choices immediately, and you could cycle through the list with your arrow keys and select the item you wanted.